-On April 29, 2019 Blue Sky announced the remaining results from the 115-pit sampling program conducted to the west and southwest of the Ivana deposit.
+On April 29, 2019 Blue Sky announced the remaining results from the 115-pit sampling program conducted to the west and southwest of the Ivana deposit ("the Ivana West target area").
 Additional high grades of uranium-vanadium were encountered in the two sampling grids.
 Mineralization defined by the northern pit sampling grid is interpreted to be the western extension of the northwestern domain of the Ivana current mineral resource, separated by an area of outcropping basement.
 Uranium-vanadium mineralization delineated in both pit sampling grids is open to further expansion to the west, however, auger and/or reverse circulation (RC) drilling may be required due to greater interpreted depth to basement in these areas.
-In addition, the gap between the two pit sampling grids, where basement is also interpreted to be at greater depth than in the two pit sample grid areas, is now being tested using the Company's auger drill.
+In addition, in the gap between the two pit sampling grids, where the basement is interpreted to be at greater depth than in the two pit sample grid areas auger drilling was initiated to test for mineralization.